toliaqat/xenon-wiki/Developer-Guide.md

 To create a new service host, that starts custom services, in its own jar, please see the [custom service hosting tutorial](Hosting-Custom-Services-On-Xenon)

+# Starting a Xenon host

+Please refer to [Starting Xenon Host](Start-Xenon-Host) page for starting a Xenon application.

 # CI / CD
 (Currently this information is relevant for VMware internal development only)